urnathan/urnathan.github.io/_posts/2020-05-03-accidental-project.md

 comments_id: 3
 ---

-TL;DR; I made a thing I didn't expect to.

-I was working on a personal project, and being the good engineer I am, I needed to test it behaved as intended.
+I made a thing I didn't expect to.
+When working on a personal project, and being the good engineer I am, I needed to test it behaved as intended.
 I started out with simply adding rules to a Makefile.
 But that got increasingly cumbersome, and difficult to really tell what was happening.
 I needed a proper testsuite.

 At this point I might have turned to [dejagnu](https://www.gnu.org/software/dejagnu/), because that's the testsuite I know.
+But I didn---
+layout: post
+title: An Accidental Project
+category: blog
+comments_id: 3
+---
-But I didn't want to do that because (a) I've used it and (b) [Ian Taylor](https://www.airs.com/blog/archives/499) has some things to say about it.
+'t want to do that because (a) I've used it and (b) [Ian Taylor](https://www.airs.com/blog/archives/499) has some things to say about it.
 I went looking for something else.
 My first port of call was [llvm's](http://llvm.org/) testsuite, as that